rafaelschaves/uwa-channel-simulator/README.md

 # uwa-channel-simulator
-Matlab simulator for underwater acoustic channel
+Matlab simulator for underwater acoustic channel with doppler effect.